Welcome

 Founding and Recognitions

 The Thurston Nature Center was designated to be preserved for outdoor and conservation education by the Board of Education of Ann Arbor Public Schools in 1967 making it one of the country’s first environmental education centers.
-It was then dedicated as a Conservation Education Reserve by the Michigan Department of Natural Resources in 1968 and recognized by nationally by Lady Bird Johnson In 2010, the Thurston Nature Center became a National Wildlife Federation Certified Wildlife Habitat.
+It was then dedicated as a Conservation Education Reserve by the Michigan Department of Natural Resources in 1968 and recognized nationally by Lady Bird Johnson.
+In 2010, the Thurston Nature Center became a National Wildlife Federation Certified Wildlife Habitat.
 In 2019, Thurston Nature Center received the Washtenaw County Environmental Excellence Award for Water Quality Protection.

 Enjoy photos of the Thurston Nature Center’s birds, trees, and flowers.